-- Transfers paid by the government, $TR{agng,gvt}$ , to other agents are initially set equal to their SAM values, $TR^0$ , and indexed, fully or partially, to the consumer price index. - The current government budget surplus or deficit (positive or negative savings, SG) is the difference between its revenue and its expenditures. - The latter consist of transfers to agents and current expenditures on goods and services, G.
+- Transfers paid by the government, $TR{agng,gvt,t}$, to other agents are initially set equal to their SAM values, TR^0 , and they grow each period at the same rate n_t as population index pop_t , and are indexed, fully or partially, to the consumer price index. - The current government budget surplus or deficit (positive or negative savings, SG_t) is the difference between its revenue and its expenditures. - The latter consist of transfers to agents and current expenditures on goods and services, G_t .